felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 <br>

 **3.3 - Business Implications** <br>
-- Earlier 2024 signup cohorts generate more total revenue in their first 180 days than later cohorts, largely because later cohorts are smaller, so revenue trends should be monitored before scaling growth.
+- Total 180-day revenue falls for later signup cohorts mainly because there are fewer users, so the business needs to understand and address the decline in cohort size before expecting revenue to grow.
-- Employer partner and referral users generate higher 180-day revenue per user than other channels, making them more efficient sources of early customer value.
+- Employer partner and referral channels generate more revenue per user within 180 days, so these channels should be treated as high-efficiency sources and protected from quality dilution.
-- Paid acquisition users generate the lowest 180-day revenue, so spend on this channel should be carefully controlled unless early revenue improves.
+- Paid acquisition generates the lowest 180-day revenue, so spending on this channel should be limited unless early revenue improves.
-- Organic acquisition generates the highest total 180-day revenue overall, but this declines for later signup cohorts in line with the overall drop in cohort size.
+- Organic acquisition contributes the most total 180-day revenue but weakens for later cohorts, so relying on organic growth alone will not sustain revenue if cohort size continues to shrink.
-- Acquisition decisions should consider both total revenue and revenue per user, since channels differ in how much value each user generates early on.
+- Because some channels generate revenue through volume and others through higher value per user, the business must decide which model it wants to scale and manage acquisition channels differently instead of treating them the same.

 <br><br>